danog/MadelineProto/docs/TD_docs/methods/unpinChannelMessage.md

 ---
 title: unpinChannelMessage
 description: Removes pinned message in the supergroup channel.
-Needs editor privileges in the channel
+Needs appropriate rights in the channel
 ---
 ## Method: unpinChannelMessage
 [Back to methods index](index.md)